You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 You can delete a document from your course or hide it from students to preserve the information.
 Students can't access hidden documents on the Course Content page.

 Based on the document element, you can move, edit, delete, or download it.

 Open an element's menu to access the options.
-Press the Move icon to move an element to a new location on the document page.
+Select the Move button to move an element to a new location on the document page.

 Select the plus sign wherever you want to add another file or text block on the document page.

-If your browser allows, media files you add to documents display inline by default.
-If your browser can't display a media file inline, it appears as an attachment.
+If your browser allows inline media files, the media files you add to documents appear inline by default.
+Otherwise, they appear as an attachment.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.

 You can edit the file's settings, including the display name, alternative text, and display behavior.
 Choose whether to insert the file as a link in the editor or to embed the file directly so it appears inline with other content you've added.
-To edit the file's alternative text or display behavior, select the file in the editor and then select the Edit Attachment icon.
+To edit the file's alternative text or display behavior, select the file in the editor and then select Edit Attachment.